 IPR makes producers accountable for their products and packaging once consumers are finished with them; sets mandatory and enforceable requirements for resource recovery; and gives producers choices for resource recovery services in a competitive market.

-On September 30, 2021, the operation of the Municipal Hazardous or Special Products (MHSW) Program operated by Stewardship Ontario will cease and starting October 1, 2021, HSP producers will be individually accountable and financially responsible for requirements set out under the regulation.
+On September 30, 2021, the operation of the Municipal Hazardous or Special Waste (MHSW) Program operated by Stewardship Ontario will cease and starting October 1, 2021, HSP producers will be individually accountable and financially responsible for requirements set out under the regulation.

 Materials included in the regulation: